guitarino/rval/README.md

 Standard libraries for reactive programming are powerful, but are more conceptually involved.

-The idea behind `rval` is simple: we create some reactive objects (reactive functions and reactive objects) that depend on *other* reactive objects.
+The idea behind `rval` is simple: we create some reactive objects (i.e. reactive functions and reactive values) that depend on *other* reactive objects.

 For example,